Murrysville library welcomes new director Emma Beaver

 “She worked tirelessly to promote reading,” said Beaver, who took over as director at the Murrysville Community Library on Jan.
 14. “It didn’t matter whether you liked reading, it was about bettering your life.”

-Beaver, 32, of Uniontown comes to Murrysville after serving as director at the Brownsville Free Public Library for the past two-and-a-half years.
+Beaver, 32, of Uniontown, comes to Murrysville after serving as director at the Brownsville Free Public Library for nearly three years.
+The board hired her in December to replace Jamie Falo, who left Murrysville to become director of the Greensburg Hempfield Area Library.

 “I earned my master’s degree in library science from Clarion University, and worked at the Uniontown library for about six months before accepting the director’s position at Brownsville,” she said.